coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

   + Instruction
   + In class exercises
   + Review
+  + In class exercises
   + Homework
+  + Final class project
-  > Discuss how to get help.
+  > Discuss how to get help
   + Built in help system
   + Email other students
   + Email instructor
   + Ask after class

-  > **In Class**: Demonstrate various programs
+  > **In Class**: Demonstrate tools and programs
+  + Login in to JupyterHub
   + Interactive programs
   + Calculations
   + Graphing
   > **Homework**: _No homework yet_

 + **Lesson 2:  Setting Up A Development Environment**
-  > Discuss the tools we are going to use:
+  > Discuss and demonstrate the tools we are going to use:
   + Python3
   + Jupyter Notbook
   + Jupyter Hub
   + GitHub
   + Email
-  > Talk about homework and final class project.

   > **In Class**: Launch a Jupyter Notebook and write a **_"Hello World"_** program.